 Am I a Frog? by Lizzy Rockwell

-Don’t miss this fantastic nonfiction easy reader!
-The simple text narrates a conversation between a tadpole and the author.
+Don’t miss this decent nonfiction easy reader!
+The mostly simple text narrates a conversation between a tadpole and the author.
 The author answers the tadpole’s questions and explains to the tadpole about his characteristics now (gills like a fish, a tail that helps him swim) and the upcoming change into a grog (grow front legs, shorter tail, and jumping out of water).

 See the Cat: Three Stories About a Dog by David LaRochelle, illustrated by Mike Wohnoutka